zhengxinzx/pinora/README.md

 - **Browse bookmarks**: Bookmarks are displayed in a tree structure matching your Chrome folders
 - **Expand/collapse folders**: Click on any folder to toggle its contents
 - **Search**: Type in the search box to filter bookmarks by name, URL, or folder
+- **Instant search**: Start typing any alphanumeric character (a-z, A-Z, 0-9) anywhere on the page to automatically begin searching
 - **Quick search**: Press `/` to instantly focus the search box
 - **Navigate**: Click any bookmark to open it in the current tab